militaryinvestor/militaryinvestor.github.io/_posts/2021-09-19-Aggressively-Cut-Fees-to-Keep-More-of-Your-Profits.md

 Typically, _no-load low-fee total market index funds_ have the lowest fees.
 Many total market index funds and ETFs – including those from Vanguard, Schwab, and others – charge around 0.03-0.04%.
 Other _sector_ index funds (that concentrate on smaller sections of the markets such as real estate, technology, or international stocks) have somewhat higher fees.  **However, avoid any funds that have loads, or have expense ratios above 0.1%.**

 Thirdly, you have to address the largest fees of all – taxes.
 By buying investments in tax-advantaged accounts – such as Roth IRAs or traditional IRAs – you can minimize or delay the taxes you pay.
-In the case of Roth IRAs, you invest after-tax dollars, but you also avoid all taxes on the gains (including dividends) on your investments, which can equal a major tax advantage ([as long as you meet the maximum income limits to contribute into one](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021)).
-I’ll cover this more in future posts.
+In the case of Roth IRAs, you invest after-tax dollars, but you also avoid all taxes on the gains (including dividends) on your investments, which can equal a major tax advantage ([as long as you meet the maximum income limits to contribute into one](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021).

+For more information about the differences between Roth IRAs and Traditional IRAs (and how they affect taxes), [read our article on the Roth IRA vs. IRAs](https://www.militaryinvestor.org/IRA-vs-Roth-IRA/).

 -------------------